 - These early pressings can be killer when you find one like this – they’re clearly more lively, more transparent, and richer, with dramatically more immediacy in the midrange so that Dylan’s voice is front and center and in the room with you

 - You would be hard pressed to find a copy that sounds this good and plays this quietly – we should know, this was one of the better copies from our most recent shootout

 - 5 stars: “With Bringing It All Back Home, he exploded the boundaries, producing an album of boundless imagination and skill.
 And it’s not just that he went electric, either, rocking hard on “Subterranean Homesick Blues,” “Maggie’s Farm,” and “Outlaw Blues”; it’s that he’s exploding with imagination throughout the record.”

 It’s tough to find copies of this album that give you all the tubey richness and warmth that this music needs to sound its best.
 Too many copies seem to be EQ’d to put the vocals way up front, an approach that renders Dylan’s voice hard and edgy.
-Copies like that sound impressive at first blush (“Wow, he’s really IN THE ROOM!”) but become fatiguing in short order.
+Copies like that sound impressive at first blush (“Wow, he’s really in the room!”) but become fatiguing in short order.
 When you get a copy like this one that’s smooth, relaxed and natural, the music sounds so good that you forget about the sound and just get lost in the music.

 Having done this for so long, we understand and appreciate that rich, full, solid, Tubey Magical sound is key to the presentation of this primarily vocal music.
 We rate these qualities higher than others we might be listening for (e.g., bass definition, soundstage, depth, etc.).
 The music is not so much about the details in the recording, but rather in trying to recreate a solid, palpable, real Bob Dylan singing live in your listening room.
-The best copies have an uncanny way of doing just that.
+The better copies have an uncanny way of doing just that.

-If you exclusively play modern repressings of older recordings (this one is now 54 years old), I can say without fear of contradiction that you have never heard this kind of sound on vinyl.
+If you exclusively play modern repressings of older recordings (this one is now almost 60 years old), I can say without fear of contradiction that you have never heard this kind of sound on vinyl.
 Old records have it — not often, and certainly not always — but less than one out of 100 new records do, if our experience with the hundreds we’ve played can serve as a guide.

-What The Best Sides of Bringing It All Back Home Have to Offer Is Not Hard to Hear
+What The Best Sides Of Bringing It All Back Home Have To Offer Is Not Hard To Hear

 - The biggest, most immediate staging in the largest acoustic space